Open Source Software: Here's What They’re Not Telling You

 At the time of writing I am heavily involved from with a SaaS CMS solution - I founded Coredna.
 I work with many companies and partners that have or are in the process of implementing this platform solution.

-But I don't dislike open source; we use open source components in our platform and much of our infrastructure is open source or a commercial version of an open source project, such as MYSQL, PHP and Apache.
+But I don't dislike open source; we use open source components in our platform and much of our infrastructure is open source or a commercial version of an open source project, such as MYSQL, PHP, and Apache.
 I also recommend clients other open source software/platforms when their needs are not well served with our own solution.
-Likewise, I assisted my brother to move his ecommerce website to Weebly when we figured out that Coredna was not a right fit for his jewellery business.
+Likewise, I assisted my brother to move his eCommerce website to Weebly when we figured out that Coredna was not a right fit for hisjewelryy business.

 I am software agnostic!
 I laugh writing this as I have sat in so many meetings with various digital agencies when they have said to me, “We’re software agnostic at ….”.